gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Api.TaskScheduler.md

 ## TaskScheduler.ScheduleTask(Action, Func<bool>) Method

-(Cross-Game compatible) Schedule a task to execute later on as a Coroutine.
+Schedule a task to execute later on as a Coroutine.
 By default will wait until the end of this current frame

 ```csharp
 public static void ScheduleTask(System.Action action, System.Func<bool> waitCondition=null);